-Remaining sites with a Remedial Level of C2 located in the Planning Area (KCS-NJ).
+• Remaining sites with a Remedial Level of C2 located in the Planning Area (KCS-NJ).

 The inventory includes two categories, Tier 1 and 2.
-There are two Tier 1 Sites (1 in the Planning Area and 1 in the Preservation Area) and two Tier 2 Sites located in the Planning Area for Sparta Township (Figure 30).
+There are six Tier 1 Contaminated Sites (4 located in the Planning Area and 2 located in the Preservation Area) and nine Tier 2 Contaminated Sites (all located in the Planning Area) for Montville Township as shown in Figure 30.
 Municipal awareness of these sites is the first step toward learning more about the sites, such as the nature, extent and characterization of on-site contamination, past uses, and redevelopment and restoration potential.